TeamKweku/alx-airbnb-database/README.md

 # Airbnb Clone Database Project

-A comprehensive PostgreSQL database implementation for an Airbnb clone application.
+A comprehensive SQL database implementation for an Airbnb clone application.
 This project provides a robust database schema with sample seed data to support core Airbnb-like functionalities.

 ## Project Structure